daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 Our class will be called `FlowSensorDataGenerator`.
 Its goal is to generate realistic minute-wise demo data for a sensor such as electrical current sensors or flow meters in a batch manufacturing process.
 The data generation will consist of three steps:
 1. Initializing a class object by providing basic parameters such as the lower and upper limits of the flow/current, the average duration of batches, the average time window between batches, and the start time of the time series.
 2. Defining a mapping of parameters for four data generating patterns: regular, with omissions, with malfunctions, and zero time series.
-3. Generating a combined time series.
+3. Generating a combined time series by means of pre-defined sequence of the four types of data generating patterns.

 The class will have several methods that generate different chunks of the overall time series, including:

-- An internal method, `__generate_partial_data`, for generating regular data, data with omissions, or with malfunctions, based on a given number of batches and a pre-defined rate of irregularity occurrence, irregularity type, and its average length.
+- An internal method, `__generate_partial_data`, for generating regular data, data with omissions, or with malfunctions, based on a given number of batches and a pre-defined rate of irregularity occurrence, irregularity type, and its average length<sup>1</sup>.
 - An internal method, `__generate_zero_data`, for generating a zero time series to simulate the chunks of data when the equipment is off.
 - The main method, `generate_data`, which takes a pre-defined mapping to combine different chunks of data from these four types mentioned above.
 - A static internal method, `__generate_truncated_normal_vector`, which is used to add variability to the main process paramaters, such as batch duration.

 The `current_time` variable is defined as part of the `__init__` method and is modified by each of the methods to combine the chunks of data into the final time series.
 The generated time series will be stored in the `generated_time_series` variable.
 We will add a visualization function as a class method as well.

-Let's take a look at the following implementation<sup>1</sup>:
+Let's take a look at the following implementation<sup>2</sup>:

 ```python
 class FlowSensorDataGenerator: